 16) Will judges always agree to plea deals?

-In the vast majority of cases, the judge will defer to any plea negotiation agreed to by the defense and prosecution.
-But note that the judge is not legally obliged to rubber stamp a plea deal…the judge always has the discretion to reject a plea deal and impose his/her own sentencing terms.
-But this hardly ever happens.
+In the vast majority of cases, the judge will defer to any plea negotiation agreed to by you and the prosecution.
+Though note that the judge is not legally obliged to rubber stamp a plea deal: The judge always has the discretion to reject a plea deal and impose their own sentencing terms, but this hardly ever happens.

-Note that if a judge does not agree to the plea deal, the defendant can undo the guilty plea and request a trial as long as the DA agrees.
-(NRS 174.035)
+Note that if a judge does not agree to the plea deal, you can try to renegotiate another plea deal or go to trial.

 17) How do I enter a plea?

-Finally the judge will impose the sentence, which is almost always identical to the sentence the defense and prosecution already agreed to.
-The defendant will then get another court date by which time the sentencing terms should be completed.
+Finally the judge will impose the sentence, which is almost always identical to the sentence you and the prosecution already agreed to.
+You will then get another court date by which time the sentencing terms should be completed.

 18) Does the judge sentence me on the same day I enter a plea?